-This report covers activities carried out through program year 2020 and has two sections:
+This report covers activities carried out in 2021 and has two sections:

 - 1. Homeownership: Reducing Disparities - 2.
 Rental Housing: Providing Low-Income Renters with Greater Choice

 Homeownership: Reducing Disparities

 While Minnesota has the third highest homeownership rate in the country, it also has the fourth largest disparity between: (1) White/non-Latinx households and (2) Black, Indigenous and households of color.